 A bit of history: Johnny Rogan and I first became acquainted in 1982 as a result our association with a publisher called Proteus Books, and neither of us today looks back fondly on this alliance.
 Johnny had written a book for them on Neil Young and I had written one on Pete Townshend.
 Both of us were invited to their Christmas party which was held that year in a function room on Sale Place in Bayswater, and we somehow ended up talking to one another while drinking as much free booze as we were able to stomach.
 Both of us had come to the unspoken conclusion that Proteus was not a company whose ethics were whiter than white, and that taking as much advantage of their hospitality as humanly possible was a prudent course of action.
+When the party concluded we retired to a nearby pub.
 Not long afterwards we sat next to one another at a bankruptcy hearing for Proteus Books held in the ballroom of a hotel on The Aldwych at which the Irish rock photographer Finn Costello raised a huge cheer when he reproached the company’s MD in spectacularly colourful language.
 Johnny and I were amongst those who cheered the loudest and we’ve been friends ever since.

 But back to the Byrds.
 The first edition of Johnny’s Byrds saga, then titled Timeless Flight, was published in 1981 by Scorpion/Dark Star and the second, which I still have, in 1990 by Square One Books.
 Johnny inscribed this one to me: “No 3 in the charts this week.
 Beaten out by Omnibus.
 Fix!” which sounds a bit like a Donald Trump tweet.
 Neither of these editions boasted the heft of the third edition, Timeless Flight Revisited: The Sequel, which came out in 1997 and, at 720 pages, drew a line in the sand as far as extent was concerned in terms of rock biography.
 Requiem… Vols 1 and 2 together, of course, make even that look like a mere pamphlet.